dataminer-site/dataminer-site.github.io/docs/guides/performance/environment.md

 ## Operating System

 We recommend using the latest stable version of operating systems: macOS, Windows, and Linux are all well-tested and DataMiner can run on them with high performance.
-Among Linux distributions, we recommended using Ubuntu Linux LTS due to its stability and the fact that most of DuckDB’s Linux test suite jobs run on Ubuntu workers.
+Among Linux distributions, we recommended using Ubuntu Linux LTS due to its stability and the fact that most of DataMiner’s Linux test suite jobs run on Ubuntu workers.